LAC-Japan/IDA_Plugin_AntiDebugSeeker/README.md

 ## Introduction

-This is a program for automatically identify and extract potential anti-debugging techniques used by malware and displaying them in IDA.
 The main functionalities of this plugin are as follows:

 - Extraction of APIs that are potentially being used for anti-debugging by the malware.